Move the vertical slider on the right of the original photo to select the area in focus.

 sources of light in a photo.

-a "custom/shaped bokeh" effect on photos.
+a "custom/shaped bokeh" effect.

 Bokeh Boost - Strength: Use the Bokeh Boost Strength setting to control how vivid bokeh highlights are in your picture.